mcgnly/DeveloperDocumentation/Apple/Classes.md

 * `RelayrConnection` to query the connection state (connected, disconnected, resetting, etc.), and the connection type (BLE, Wifi, etc.).
 You can even subscribe to changes in the connection channel (for example, be informed when you are in close proximity to a device or when the WiFi connection of your device is interrupted).

-The `RelayrConnection` and `RelayrOutput` have not yet been implemented.
-These are currently being implemented and will be availbled in an upcoming release.
+The `RelayrConnection` and `RelayrWriting` have not yet been implemented.
+These are currently being implemented and will be available in an upcoming release.